DonaldBoles/recruiting/healthcare-data-analyst/README.md

 1) how many claims are there for each lab?
 2) who are the top 25 ordering providers (by NPI number and name)?
 3) of these top 25 providers, what are their addresses?
-4) BONUS (OPTIONAL): for the top 25 providers, what are the names of their clinics?
+4) BONUS (OPTIONAL): for the top 25 providers, what are the names of their clinics/facilities (NOTE: to answer this, you will likely need to source data outside of NPPES)?

 Please write up your approach in a Python 3.x Jupyter Notebook (1-2 pages) and utilize the Pandas and/or Numpy libraries.
 You are also welcome and encouraged to use other python libraries that support your analysis.
 Please explain your work!